SamiTriki/print-client/README.md

 ###Intermec driver:
 At the time of writing, we are using Intermec PC43d thermal printers for delivery forms and comformity labels.

+**:exclamation: Important: Remember to set the start adjust to -15mm on the printer, if the label appears cut, or that it prints 2 labels, check this parameter before anything else**

 The thermal printers driver is not installed by default, you need to install it by doing the following:

 - Make sure all the drivers dependencies are installed